Guide

 Morgan earns £10,000 — below the £12,570 Personal Allowance.
 Morgan contributes £1,000 to a workplace pension.

-The difference here is stark: the net pay worker receives nothing back; the relief at source worker effectively gets a 25% uplift on their contribution.
+The difference is stark.
+The net pay worker gets nothing back.
+The relief at source worker gets a 25% uplift.

 The government top-up for net pay low earners

-HMRC introduced a top-up payment for low earners in net pay schemes, effective from the 2024/25 tax year onwards.
-Workers in a net pay scheme who earn below the Personal Allowance can receive a top-up from HMRC equivalent to the basic rate relief they would have received in a relief at source scheme.
-This is paid directly by HMRC, not through the pension provider.
+HMRC introduced a top-up payment for low earners in net pay schemes, effective from 2024/25.
+Workers who earn below the Personal Allowance can receive a top-up from HMRC equivalent to the basic rate relief they would have got under relief at source.
+The payment comes directly from HMRC, not from the pension provider.

-The rules around eligibility, how the payment is made and how to receive it have specific conditions.
+There are specific eligibility conditions and rules about how the payment is made.
 See GOV.UK for current details and how to check whether you qualify.

 Should you ask to switch schemes?

-Employers typically cannot offer both scheme types for the same employee.
-Switching usually requires changing employers or pension provider.
-If you are in a net pay scheme and your income is below or near the Personal Allowance, it is worth understanding whether you are affected — particularly if your hours vary or you work part-time.
+Employers typically cannot offer both scheme types to the same employee.
+Switching usually means changing employers or pension provider.
+If you are in a net pay scheme and your income is below or near the Personal Allowance, it is worth finding out whether you are affected, particularly if your hours vary or you work part-time.

-If you contribute to a personal pension or SIPP alongside an employer scheme, you can choose a relief at source arrangement there, which would give you the 20% top-up regardless of your earnings.
+If you also contribute to a personal pension or SIPP, you can choose a relief at source provider there.
+That gives you the 20% top-up regardless of your earnings.

 Compare scheme types